-The programs have the flexibility to take place in a variety of settings (including schools, universities, community groups, juvenile justice centres, disability centres, indigenous, CALD and disadvantaged communities), and the structure to provide long term benefits for young people and the community.
+The Award, which provides long-term benefits for young people and the community, can be undertaken in a variety of settings (including schools, universities, community groups, juvenile justice centres, disability centres, and within indigenous, CALD and disadvantaged communities).
+Undertaking the Award is a positive challenge for both you and the young people you work with.

 1. Seek out knowledge

 Find out about the Award.
 We recommend that you contact us to discuss your needs and how the programs can work within your setting and be mapped to curriculum streams and learning outcomes (Advance, VCAL, VCE, VET and IB, for example).
 You can also download Useful Resources

 Express your interest in delivering the Award by submitting the online Award Unit Expression of Interest Form.

 You will also need to nominate a member of your team to take on the role of Award Leader.

 3. Register your Award Unit to use the Online Record Book